Antimony51122/Long_Haul_Flight_Simulator/Readme/README.md

 ### Idle Images for Inventory

-For the inventory items created, each has been assigned an abstracted icon:
+For the inventory items created, each has been assigned an abstracted icon which will show-up in the inventory interface when the player nod his head:

 <table>
   <tr>